guardian/.github/README.md

 # Default health files

-Default community health files for The Guardian's Digital Department.
+Default community health files for the Guardian's Product and Engineering department.

 For more info: